RenderToolbox/RenderToolbox4/README.md

 This will download necessary Matlab toolboxes and Docker images for RenderToolbox.
 The first time through, this may take a while.

+## Preferences
-This will also create a configuration script which you can edit with local preferences, like which Docker images to use for rendering, and where to store output files.
+The ToolboxToolbox will also create a configuration script which you can edit with local preferences.
 This script will be named `RenderToolbox4.m`.
 The default folder would be in your Matlab [userpath](https://www.mathworks.com/help/matlab/ref/userpath.html).
-For example `~/Documents/MATLAB/RenderToolbox4.m`.
+For example: `~/Documents/MATLAB/RenderToolbox4.m`.

+This you might wish to edit in this script:
+ - which Docker images to use for rendering -- edit [here](https://github.com/RenderToolbox3/RenderToolbox4/blob/master/rtbLocalConfigTemplate.m#L47) for Mitsuba, [here](https://github.com/RenderToolbox3/RenderToolbox4/blob/master/rtbLocalConfigTemplate.m#L76) for PBRT
+ - where to store output files: edit [here](https://github.com/RenderToolbox3/RenderToolbox4/blob/master/rtbLocalConfigTemplate.m#L27)
+ - where to find local renderer executables, in case Docker is not available: edit [here](https://github.com/RenderToolbox3/RenderToolbox4/blob/master/rtbLocalConfigTemplate.m#L50) for Mitsuba, [here](https://github.com/RenderToolbox3/RenderToolbox4/blob/master/rtbLocalConfigTemplate.m#L79) for PBRT

 Now, each time you do `tbUse('RenderToolbox4')` your custom preferences will be set up.